Tucson Presidio museum

 • Military

-• Workers and merchants of various ethnicities
+• Workers and merchants of various cultures

 • Religious individuals